pyvivid/K8S-References/02_02_labels_and_selectors.md

 ## Usage example 2:

+Kubernetes uses labels and Selectors to connect different objects together.
 Now that the pods have been created with labels, we can use the selectors within the replicaSet to group the pods.
 ![3](https://github.com/pyvivid/K8S-References/assets/94853400/30e0e011-1cd3-4eb7-8577-4241e76f86a4)<br>